Kagamma/evil-script/docs/syntax.md

 // Create an empty map and store its reference in 'c'
 // By default a newly created empty map is considered as a valid array.
 It will lose it's array status
 // once we start adding entries that doesn't make sense to the map.
-// Evil script optimizes maps with valid array status, by storing values in an actual array underneath
-// for quick access.
 // A nice trick to create array with size is to set the last index, for example: c[99] = null
 // This will increase array size to 100